deadlyvipers/dojo_rules/introduction.md

 hi my name is taylor
-my favorite path is try git
+my favorite path is HTML